 A minimal stand-alone implementation of the Federated Averaging algorithm is provided here.
 The code includes TF functions for local computation, TFF computations for orchestration, and a driver script on the EMNIST dataset as an example.
 These files can easily be adapted for customized applciations and algorithmic changes following detailed instructions in the README.

 A more general implementation of Federated Averaging can be found here.
 This implementation allows for more sophisticated optimization techniques, including learning rate scheduling and the use of different optimizers on both the server and client.
-Code that applies this generalized Federated Averaging to various tasks and federated datasets can be found can be found here.
+Code that applies this generalized Federated Averaging to various tasks and federated datasets can be found here.

 Model update compression